SahilGogna/Interview-Prep/Interview Guides/mystrivera-behavioral-interview-prep.md

 ---

+## 🔟 Top 10 Must-Prepare Behavioral Questions
+1. Tell me about a time you showed leadership skills.
+2. Describe a conflict you had with a colleague and how you resolved it.
+3. Tell me about a time you faced a challenging problem and how you solved it.
+4. Give an example of how you managed multiple priorities under pressure.
+5. Tell me about a time you failed and what you learned from it.
+6. Describe a situation where you had to work with a difficult stakeholder.
+7. Give an example of how you persuaded or influenced someone.
+8. Tell me about a project that did not go as planned and how you adapted.
+9. Share an example of how you identified an opportunity and took initiative.
+10. Describe a time you went above and beyond your job responsibilities.

+---

 ## Leadership & Ownership
 - Tell me about a time you showed leadership skills.
 - Describe a situation where you took ownership of a project without being asked.